• Skip to main content

 5) Use local celebrities.

-Not only is including local personalities such as TV presenters, hosts or comedians, local sports personalities or heroes, radio DJ’s or hosts, chefs, or entertainers in your advertising a more affordable way to include celebrity, but it is often more effective too.
+Not only is including local personalities such as TV presenters, hosts or comedians, local sports personalities or heroes, radio DJs or hosts, chefs, or entertainers in your advertising a more affordable way to include celebrities, but it is often more effective, too.

-Because local celebrities seem more down to earth, they appear to consumers like “one of us” — more real and approachable.
+Because local celebrities seem more down to earth, they appear to consumers as “one of us”—more real and approachable.

 This makes local celebrities a better choice when marketing a local brand.